-Now you know where you want your new office to be located, it is time to start your search for the ideal premises.
+Now you know where you want your new office to be located, it’s time to start your search for the the best premises for your business.

-You likely have a checklist of must-haves, won’t-haves and nice-to-haves for your next business location.
+It’s likely you have a checklist of must-haves, won’t-haves and nice-to-haves for your next business location.
 However finding a good looking, workable space that is the right size and price can be challenging.
-You also need to be aware of potential building issues which could result in surprise costs at your end.

-Smooth out the experience and avoid the traps with these tips:
+Smooth out the whole experience with the following tips:

 Talk to more than one real estate agent

 Commercial real estate agents are always on the lookout for new building tenants and buyers.
 They know what is available and what is coming down the pipeline.
-Once they know what you are looking for, they will be able to give you advice on what will work best for your business.
+Once they know what you are looking for, they will be able to give you advice on what will be the best premises for your business.

 Reach out to a few agents to see what their recommendations are.
 If you don’t know any agents, seek a referral from a friend or business contact.

 Office structures are generally ranked from A grade to C grade.
 Usually the type of building you end up in will depend on your budget and the nature of your business.

 An A grade building has the best of everything, including frontage, lifts, bathrooms and common areas.
 Recently built it will include stylish finishes inside and out.
 This kind of environment is ideal if your business supplies a premium service.

 B grade buildings will be older but refurbished with modern décor and features.
 When inspecting a B grade building, check what’s under the surface of the upgrade.
 New doors and fresh paint are all well and good but look for evidence of inadequate or faulty air conditioning, stained ceiling tiles from water leaks and substandard power and phone installations to name a few.